The George The Animal Steele Fan Page!

 Animal's Classic Superstars figure

 Steele was among the PWHF's Class of 2005.
-The other inductees were legendary AWA [Indiana/Ohio] World Women's Champion and World Women's Tag Team Champion Penny Banner, former 1-time AWA World Heavyweight Champion and 3-time WWA (Los Angeles) World Heavyweight Champion Dick "The Destroyer"/"Dr. X" Beyer (another teacher-turned-wrestler), Houston promoter Paul Boesch, two-time NWA World Heavyweight Champion Jack Brisco, the original NWA World Heavyweight Champion Orville Brown, the five-time AWA World Tag Team Champions and 6-time WWA (Indianapolis) World Tag Team Champions the Crusher and Dick the Bruiser, midget wrestler Fuzzy Cupid, NWA World Heavyweight Champion Dory Funk Jr. and MWA (Ohio) World Heavyweight Champion John Pesek.
+The other inductees were legendary AWA [Indiana/Ohio] World Women's Champion and World Women's Tag Team Champion Penny Banner, former 1-time AWA World Heavyweight Champion and 3-time WWA (Los Angeles) World Heavyweight Champion Dick "The Destroyer"/"Dr. X" Beyer (another teacher-turned-wrestler), Houston promoter Paul Boesch, two-time NWA World Heavyweight Champion Jack Brisco, the original NWA World Heavyweight Champion Orville Brown, the five-time AWA World Tag Team Champions and 6-time WWA (Indianapolis) World Tag Team Champions the Crusher and Dick the Bruiser, little person wrestler Fuzzy Cupid, NWA World Heavyweight Champion Dory Funk Jr. and MWA (Ohio) World Heavyweight Champion John Pesek.

 WWE has released a Championship Edition DVD of WrestleMania III.
 It is a two-disc set with a Steele-Savage match from Saturday Night's Main Event included in the extras.